How the Paycheck Protection Program went from good intentions to a huge free-for-all

 In the frenzied early days of COVID, as PPP was created in great haste to keep businesses from potentially collapsing, the loans were simple to get: Companies simply had to pledge that the economic threat of the pandemic made the funding necessary.
 But what it would take later to qualify for forgiveness was hazy.

 As the program evolved, its rules became increasingly complicated, and even experts struggled to make sense of them.
-At one point, the SBA published a list of "frequently asked questions" on loan forgiveness that was eleven pages long.
-One consulting firm issued a client advisory headlined: "Fast and furious: The rules for the PPP...continue to emerge at a brisk pace, often updating previous guidance."
+At one point, the SBA published a list of frequently asked questions on loan forgiveness that was 11 pages long.
+One consulting firm issued a client advisory with the headline "Fast and furious: The rules for the PPP ... continue to emerge at a brisk pace, often updating previous guidance."

-That confusion posed a dilemma for many companies: Should they take the money if they may have to pay it back?
+That confusion posed a dilemma for many companies: Should they take the money if they might have to pay it back?

 Some banking professionals, including Lichatin, advised their customers to accept the funding, put it in a separate account, and wait to use it until the rules became more clear.